Home / Use Cases / Backup Drill

 How do we really test restore and recovery, instead of just letting backups run?

 Your backups are running.
-Every morning the system sends a green email, sometimes a weekly overview.
-Nobody looks too closely because it’s green.
-The uncomfortable question comes at some point from outside — from the cyber insurer, from the auditor, from the tax inspector: “When was a restore last really tested?”
-We build a backup drill with you that can answer this question honestly.
+Every morning the system sends a green email, sometimes a weekly summary.
+Nobody looks too closely — after all, it’s green.
+The uncomfortable question eventually comes from outside: from the cyber insurer, from an auditor, from the statutory accountants: “When was a restore actually last tested?”
+We build a backup drill with you that can answer that question honestly.

-Backup is one of the areas where promise and reality drift apart furthest.
-A green backup message means that data was written — not that it’s readable, that the right data is in it, and certainly not that a recovery works in acceptable time.
-Whoever postpones the drill only postpones the problem until the emergency.
+Backup is one of the areas where promise and reality drift furthest apart.
+A green backup message means data was written — not that it’s readable, not that the right data is in it, and certainly not that recovery works in an acceptable time.
+Postponing the drill just postpones the problem until the real thing happens.

 Step 1 — Set RTO and RPO per system

-We sit down with you and management and go through the important systems: ERP, file storage, mail, CAD, industry software.
-Per system we clarify: how long may the system be down at most before the business seriously suffers (RTO)?
+We sit down with you and management and go through the systems that matter: ERP, file storage, mail, CAD, industry software.
+For each system we clarify: how long can it be down, at most, before the business seriously suffers (RTO)?
 How much data loss is tolerable — one hour, four hours, one day (RPO)?
 That’s a business decision, not an IT decision.
-Delivery: a compact table in which a written RTO/RPO agreement stands per system.
-With that the “probably a day” guessing stops.
+Delivery: a compact table with a written RTO/RPO agreement for each system.
+That puts an end to the “probably a day” guessing.

 Step 2 — Define restore scenarios

 Together with you we pick three to five realistic scenarios to exercise.
-Typical mix for a mid-market company:
+A typical mix for a mid-market company:

-Delivery: a scenario list with a clear success definition per scenario.
+Delivery: a scenario list with a clear success definition for each one.
 What has to work at the end of the drill for the test to count as passed?

-Step 3 — Conduct the drill in an isolated environment
+Step 3 — Run the drill in an isolated environment

 We set up an isolated test environment with you — a separate Azure subscription, a VM sandbox or a dedicated test area.
-There we play through the scenarios.
-In scenario B the ERP test server is really restored from the backup, started, validated against the database.
-In scenario C a test mailbox is restored, the content checked.
-During the drill a stopwatch runs — per scenario we record how long it actually took, where it snagged, what was unclear.
-Delivery: a drill protocol with real times, real data volumes, real obstacles.
+That’s where we run the scenarios.
+In scenario B, the ERP test server really is restored from backup, started, and validated against the database.
+In scenario C, a test mailbox is restored and its contents checked.
+A stopwatch runs throughout the drill — for each scenario we record how long it actually took, where things got stuck, what was unclear.
+Delivery: a drill report with real times, real data volumes, real obstacles.
 No theory.

-Step 4 — Evaluate gaps and write a restore runbook
+Step 4 — Assess the gaps and write a restore runbook

 After the drill you have three kinds of findings: what worked (sometimes surprisingly well), what took longer than hoped, and what didn’t work at all.
-Together with you we evaluate the gaps.
-Some are technical gaps (too little bandwidth to the backup target, wrong retention setting, missing indexing), some are organizational gaps (nobody knew where the recovery password is, the responsible person was on holiday).
-From this a restore runbook emerges: a step-by-step instruction per scenario that a stand-in can also execute in an emergency.
+Together we assess the gaps.
+Some are technical (too little bandwidth to the backup target, wrong retention setting, missing indexing), some are organizational (nobody knew where the recovery password was kept, the responsible person was on holiday).
+From this a restore runbook emerges: a step-by-step guide per scenario that a stand-in can execute in an emergency.
 Delivery: a runbook of 5 to 15 pages, not a novel.

 A one-off drill is better than never — but it ages.
-We agree on a realistic rhythm with you: once a year a full drill, semi-annually a small spot check of individual scenarios.
-That fits into a mid-market company without blocking operations.
-Delivery: a calendar rhythm with responsibilities and a mini-template that halves the preparation the next time.
+We agree a realistic rhythm with you: a full drill once a year, plus a small spot check of individual scenarios every six months.
+That fits a mid-market company without blocking day-to-day business.
+Delivery: a calendar rhythm with clear responsibilities and a mini-template that halves the preparation effort next time.

 What realistically changes afterwards